cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 ### Fourier transformation

-To prepare the FID for the Fourier transformation, click the **Zero Filling** icon to the left of the spectrum.
+To prepare the FID for the Fourier transformation, click onto the **Zero Filling** icon to the left of the spectrum.
 Set the desired values for **Size** (zero filling) and **Line Broadening** (exponential window function) and click **Apply**.
 Then start the Fourier transformation by clicking on the **FFT Filter** button to the left of the spectrum.

 :::tip **Size** and **LB** values

-If you are not sure which values to set, you can use the following recommendations as a reference:
+If you are unsure which values to set, you can use the following recommendations as a reference:

 **Size**: Choose twice as many points as in the original FID.